4ndyZ/ipv6-overview.xyz/README.md

 ### Category limit

 By passing `-category-limit yourcategoryhere` you can limit the checks to a single category.
 Websites not part of the cateogry are rendered with a white background and a "not checked" message.
 This will speed up the development and reduces stress on the resolvers.

+## Updating third party sources

+### Start Bootstrap

+The site uses a startbootstrap theme called sb-admin-2.
+The source file can be [found here](https://startbootstrap.com/themes/sb-admin-2/).
+Make sure you copy the minified version.